Grounding validation for tool-calling AI agents and RAG pipelines.

 Benchmarks

-Reproducible results on public and production datasets, split by data type.
+Reproducible results on public and production datasets.

 Stozer is in early access.
 The npm package is live.
 The hosted platform is coming soon.